What is the Hierarchy of Controls?

-The Hierarchy of Controls is a tiered system used to determine the most effective way to mitigate risk.
+In Psychological Health and Safety (PHS) the Hierarchy of Controls is a tiered system used to determine the most effective way to mitigate risk.
 It moves from the most effective (removing the hazard) to the least effective (relying on the individual to cope).
-In a PHS context, this framework challenges the traditional "wellness" approach, which often focuses on the bottom of the hierarchy, and pushes organizations toward structural improvements.

 The impact of applying the hierarchy is a shift in responsibility.
 The hierarchy requires the organization to first attempt to fix the environment itself.
 This approach reduces the cognitive and emotional burden on the workforce and creates a more sustainable workplace culture.

-Under ISO 45003, the hierarchy is adapted specifically for psychological health.
-It demands that organizations evaluate controls in the following order of priority:
+Under the CSA Z1003 and ISO 45003 standards, the hierarchy is adapted specifically for psychological health.
+It suggests that organizations evaluate controls in the following order of priority:

 Why the Hierarchy of Controls Matters for Leaders & HR

-The aforementioned hierarchy is a strategic resource allocation.
-Without it, organizations often spend significant budgets on "bottom-tier" solutions while the root causes of stress remain unaddressed.
+The aforementioned hierarchy is a strategic resource allocation tool.
+Without it, organizations often spend significant budgets on "bottom-tier" solutions while the Root Cause Analysis of stress remains unaddressed.

 Higher-tier controls (Elimination/Substitution) are more effective and require less maintenance than lower-tier controls, which require constant employee participation.
 In the event of a claim, an organization that can demonstrate they attempted to "eliminate" a hazard before moving to "coping strategies" has a much stronger Reasonable Care defense.